 While I appreciate having the power to do this, I prefer that Fossil would just let me change it in the UI, like most tools.

-• The UI was nice for viewing, but I really miss being able to do SCM operations directly against it.
+- The UI was nice for viewing, but I really miss being able to do SCM operations directly against it.
 I’m a long-time user of GitUp and prefer a GUI when I’m trying to clean up commit metadata, or rearrange commits.

-• I miss git’s staging area.
+’s staging area.
 Sometimes the lack of staging area is touted as a Fossil advantage because it is simpler.
-But over the years, I’ve become very used to leaning on the staging area as a way to structure multiple commits, and also to clean up messy work in progress.
+But over the years, I’ve become very used to leaning on the staging area as a way to structure multiple commits, and also to clean up messy work in progress. - Most of the file operations behave as expected, but there is some annoying weirdness with renaming and additions.
+To start, there isn’t really an equivalent to the way

-• Most of the file operations behave as expected, but there is some annoying weirdness with renaming and additions.
-To start, there isn’t really an equivalent to the way git detects names.
+detects names.
 If I rename files in my IDE, Fossil will view that as both a missing file and a new file.
 Dealing with that is just added work for me.
 Also, the default behavior for renaming is very odd.
 When you rename a file, it renames it in source control, but not on disk, so you’re with what is viewed as an extra file.
 You can override this via an option, but it is a bizarre default.
 Lastly, Fossil doesn’t do a good job of highlighting new or unknown files, and in many commands, you have to specifically say to include those in the output.
-Many times I thought I had committed everything because the status output was clean, only to find that there were new files that I had created but weren’t being listed.
+Many times I thought I had committed everything because the status output was clean, only to find that there were new files that I had created but weren’t being listed. - Though the wiki is mostly fine, I do like adding things like Mermaid diagrams when the tool supports that.
+Fossil’s chosen diagramming language, Pikchr, is too low-level and ultimately inferior for the purpose.

-• You can’t delete a wiki page.
+- You can’t delete a wiki page.
 You can only remove its title and then it won’t show up in the list of wiki pages.
 Strange.

-• The way branches work in Fossil is a bit confusing and overly complicated.
+- The way branches work in Fossil is a bit confusing and overly complicated.
 There is a system of what are called propagating tags, but this means that branches never really get deleted, and even after they’re merged, they can spring back later in a different context.
 It’s hard to succinctly explain, but browsing the docs will give an overview of the design.
-The concept of a branch in git is pretty simple and works fine, and I don’t see what this other style is adding.
+The concept of a branch in

-• I miss the ecosystem of tooling.
+is pretty simple and works fine, and I don’t see what this other style is adding. - I miss the ecosystem of tooling.
 I mentioned GitUp earlier, and that’s a prime example.
 Since so few people use Fossil, you just can’t find much functionality beyond the main Fossil binary.

-• Since side projects are most of my coding these days, skill preservation is always in the back of my mind.
-I’ve become very familiar with git over many years, and that’s clearly a useful skill.
-I think it will be extremely rare that Fossil knowledge will be a useful skill, so staying current on git is a better choice for me.
+over many years, and that’s clearly a useful skill.
+I think it will be extremely rare that Fossil knowledge will be a useful skill, so staying current ongit

 Future Link to heading